tristankechlo/1.16.1-Improved-Vanilla/README.md

 > [!NOTE]
 > While this mod works when it's only installed on the server, it is recommended to install it on the client as well.
-> This way the correct animation are played when placing/breaking blocks, and the recipes are properly listed in the recipe book.
+> This way the correct animations are played when placing/breaking blocks.
 > *only applies for this version (1.14.4)*

 ### things I changed